This post contains 7 short, 1-day trips from Tbilisi that can be reached in up to 2 hours (by public transportation).

 Explore the town, souvenir shops, city walls, etc. – If you don’t have much to do, I recommend you go around to check the town.

-Top-rated Hotel – Lost Ridge Inn, Brewery & Ranch – Amazing garden view and aesthetic rooms.
+Top-rated Hotel – Lost Ridge Inn, Brewery & Ranch – Amazing hotel with wonderful food and drinks.

 Marshrutkas depart all day long from Orchatala bus station